 We drove about 5 min to reach the city, which is a popular tourist destination because it is located near the ruins of the ancient city of Sukhothai, which was the Thai capital during the 13th Century C.E.
 The historical Sukhothai was the first capital of Siam founded by King Ramkhamhaeng.
 The province’s temples and monuments have been restored and Sukhothai Historical Park is an area with numerous sites of historical interest which has been designated a UNESCO World Heritage Site.

 Now, the weather is getting cooler.
-I have to quickly take some picture before the sunset.
+I have to quickly take some pictures before the sunset.

-I look really midget with this Big Magnificent Buddha.
-I am glad the buddha is still in good shape.
-Sukhothai was capital of the first kingdom of Siam established some 800 years ago, after that is Ayuthaya, the second Kingdom.
+I look really a midget with this Big Magnificent Buddha.
+I am glad the Buddha is still in good shape.
+Sukhothai was capital of the first kingdom of Siam established some 800 years ago after that is Ayuthaya, the second Kingdom.

 Sukhothai literally means “Dawn of Happiness”.